-Common causes of game freezing are hardware issues, incompatible drivers, corrupt game files, or overheating.
-Besides, you’re likely to run into the freezing issue if you’re running multiple programs on your computer at the same time, hogging your resources.
-If you’re not sure how to deal with, check the fixes below.
+Common causes of game freezing are hardware issues, incompatible drivers, corrupted game files, or overheating.
+Besides, you’re likely to run into the game freezing issue if you’re running multiple programs on your computer at the same time, hogging your resources.
+If you’re not sure how to deal with this, check the fixes below.

 Check your computer specifications

 Game issues, such as freezing, lagging and crashing, occur when your computer fails to meet the minimum system requirements to run the game.
 If that’s the problem for you, you’ll need to play the game on another PC.